SAP/node-hdb/README.md

 Todo
 ----
 * Improve documentation of the client api
 * Improve error handling
-* Increase test coverage
 * ...